 Grant also enjoys golf, distance walking, playing bridge, reading and relaxing with his family.

-Dr John Archer obtained his medical degree through the University of New South Wales in 1990.
+A/Prof John Archer obtained his medical degree through the University of New South Wales in 1990.
 He trained in General Neurology in Sydney and Oxford, and subsequently completed a PhD in Epilepsy and Neuroimaging through Austin Hospital and The University of Melbourne in 2002.
 From 2002-7 he initiated and managed the neurology service at Cairns Base Hospital, whilst helping establish the medical program of James Cook University.
 In 2007 he was appointed Senior Lecturer in Medicine at the University of Melbourne, Neurologist and Head of EEG laboratory Austin Health, and Research Fellow The Florey Institute of Neuroscience and Mental Health. .

 Dr Marion Simpson graduated from the University of Edinburgh in 2004 and migrated to Australia where she completed specialist training in Neurology at the Austin and Alfred Hospitals, with further subspecialist training in Neuroimmunology, Neurophysiology and Stroke Medicine.
 She is a Consultant Neurologist at the Austin Hospital and also consults via the Victorian Stroke Telemedicine Program.
 She is passionate about research and recently completed a Doctorate of Medical Science in the area of Symptomatic Treatments in Multiple Sclerosis.
 She has particular interest and expertise in Multiple Sclerosis, autoimmune neurological disease and Stroke, but is also proficient in the management of common neurological presentations such as headache, weakness, sensory disturbance, seizures and movement disorders.
 In her spare time she enjoys weightlifting, growing vegetables and exploring the world with her husband and daughter.